CTCycle/NISTADS-Adsorption-Modeling/README.md

 - **database:** collected adsorption data, processed data and validation results will be stored centrally within the main database *NISTADS_database.db*.
 All associated metadata will be promptly stored in *database/metadata*.
 Graphical validation outputs will be saved separately within *database/validation*.

-- **inference:** contains *images* where you place images intended for inference using the pretrained XREPORT model, and *reports*.
-The generated radiological reports from input images are saved within this latter folder.
+- **inference:** adsorption data that should be used as input for inference must be provided as a CSV file named *inference_adsorption_data.csv*.
+A template of the expected dataset columns is available at *resources/templates/inference_adsorption_data.csv*.

 - **logs:** log files are saved here